 Review Attribution Failures: G2 excludes reviews from users marked as "business partners," but the definition question often confuses customers.
 This can result in "silent failures" where reviews are collected but don't impact scoring.

 Category Misattribution: Reviews get assigned to categories based on customer responses during submission.
 Software serving multiple categories must guide customers through these questions to ensure proper attribution.
+For an example of how an enterprise SaaS company manages its G2 presence around a category mismatch, see our teardown of Miro's review site strategy — the messaging is repositioning toward AI, but the categories that drive discovery still classify Miro as a whiteboard tool.

 Campaign Dependency: Many companies run single review campaigns and experience score drops over time due to decay.
 Sustainable success requires consistent, ongoing collection.